-Type of File: The Technical Volume must be a single Portable Document Format (.pdf) file, including graphics.
+Type of File: The Technical Volume is comprised of a slide deck not to exceed 25 charts and a white paper not to exceed 15 pages.
+It must be submitted as a single Portable Document Format (.pdf) file, including graphics.
 Perform a virus check before uploading the Technical Volume file.
 If a virus is detected, it may cause rejection of the proposal.
 Do not lock or encrypt the uploaded file.
 Do not include or embed active graphics such as videos, moving pictures, or other similar media in the document.

-Length Limitation: The slide deck is limited to 25 slides; slides in excess of 25 will not be considered.
+Length Limitation: The slide deck is limited to 25 charts; charts in excess of 25 will not be considered.
 The white paper is limited to 15 pages; pages in excess of 15 will not be considered.

-Layout: Number all proposal slides and pages consecutively.
-Each slide and page should contain the company name, topic number, and proposal number assigned by DSIP when the Cover Sheet was created.
+Layout: Number all charts and pages consecutively.
+Each chart/page should contain the company name, topic number, and proposal number assigned by DSIP when the Cover Sheet was created.
 For the white paper, use type no smaller than 10-point on standard 8-1/2" x 11" paper with one-inch margins; the header may be included in the one-inch margin.